-Figures 2-45 and 2-46 show the internal forces for a rolled steel section and a user defined steel section, respectively, for the condition where the PNA lies within the cover plate.
+Figures 2-44 and 2-45 show the internal forces for a rolled steel section and a user defined steel section, respectively, for the condition where the PNA lies within the cover plate.
+The term y_7 , which is the distance from the top of the cover plate to the PNA, is shown in Figures 2-44 and 2-45 and is defined by the following equation.